yandex-cloud/yc-solution-library-for-security/auditlogs/export-auditlogs-to-ELK_main/terraform/README.md

 output "elk-pass" {
   value     = module.yc-managed-elk.elk-pass
   sensitive = true
-} // Чтобы посмотреть пароль ELK: terraform output elk-pass output "elk_fqdn" {
+} // View the ELK password: terraform output elk-pass output "elk_fqdn" {
   value = module.yc-managed-elk.elk_fqdn
-} // Выводит адрес ELK на который можно обращаться, например через браузер
+} // Outputs the ELK URL that can be accessed in the browser, for example

 output "elk-user" {
   value = "admin"